urubatan/service_status_dashboard/README.md

 This is the very first version I've built in my machine, and is not in production yet

-I know it has no tests, I know it is ugly, I'll fix it, sorry for that
+Ok, now it has tests, it is not TDD, but it is enough to play :D